pa11y/pa11y-ci/README.md

 }
 ```

-The included CLI reporter does not support any options.
+The `cli` reporter has no options.

-The included JSON reporter outputs the results to the console by default.
-It can also accept a `fileName` with a relative or absolute file name where the JSON results will be written.
-Relative file name will be resolved from the current working directory.
+The `json` reporter outputs results to the console by default.
+As an option, it accepts a `fileName` with a relative or absolute file name to which the JSON results will be written.
+Relative file nams are resolved from the current working directory.

 ```json
 {